 - Meyer Family Cellars, especially for its 15-year Solera method port;

-- Husch Vineyards’ 2016 Knoll pinot noir and 2017 Old Vine Heritage (blend of petite syrah, zinfandel and carignane);
+- Husch Vineyards’ 2016 Knoll Pinot Noir and 2017 Old Vine Heritage (blend of Petite Syrah, Zinfandel and Carignan);

-- Lula Cellars’ 2017 Alexander Valley and especially 2016 Peterson Vineyard pinot noirs;
+- Lula Cellars’ 2017 Alexander Valley and especially 2016 Peterson Vineyard Pinot Noir;

-We particularly enjoyed the especially educational experience we had at Foursight Wines where the winemaker was conducting the barrel samples and explaining the origins and how each of the vineyard-designate wines was produced.
+We particularly enjoyed the especially educational experience we had here.
+The winemaker was conducting the barrel samples and explaining the origins and how each of the vineyard-designate wines was produced.
 We shifted back and forth between current releases and barrel samples to see how the wines would age.
-And even more interesting, the winery had pinot noirs with varying levels of oak, including Zero, which had no oak at all.
+And even more interesting, the winery had Pinot Noirs with varying levels of oak, including Zero, which had no oak at all.
 What a great way to understand what aging in oak barrels does to wine.

-We also stopped at some non-participating wineries and particularly enjoyed Handley Cellars.
-Here we especially enjoyed their 2017 unoaked Water Tower and 2016 Burgundian-style Estate chardonnays; their 2016 Helluva and RSM Vineyard pinot noirs and their 2014 Late Harvest Riesling dessert wine.
+Although Handley Cellars wasn’t participating, we still stopped here.
+We especially enjoyed their 2017 unoaked Water Tower and 2016 Burgundian-style Estate Chardonnays; their 2016 Helluva and RSM Vineyard Pinot Noirs and their 2014 Late Harvest Riesling dessert wine.

-The only problem?
+The only problem with this event?
 We ended up buying several cases of wine and some futures.
 Not a bad problem to have however.